mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 As part of your training in ancient arts of secret-keeping, you know how to make a quick exit.
 You always have the _Misty Step_ spell prepared.
 You can cast it once without spending Focus Points, and you regain the ability to do so when you finish a Long Rest.
 Additionally, you can choose to cast _Misty Step_ as a Reaction triggered when a creature you can see hits you with an attack, causing the attack to miss.

-### Level 11: ?
+### Level 11: Song-Empowered Strikes

-Once per turn, when you take the Attack action and make an Unarmed Strike, in place of the normal options for its effect, you can cast a spell you have prepared.
-The spell must have a casting time of 1 action and a range of either touch or self.
+You have learned how to weave arcane effects into your attacks.
+Once per turn, when you make an Unarmed Strike, in place of the normal options for its effect, you can cast a spell you have prepared.
+The spell must have a casting time of an action and a range of either touch or self.
+You can't cast a spell in this way if you've already cast a level 1+ spell on the current turn, nor can you cast a level 1+ spell on this turn after casting a spell in this way.

 ### Level 17: ?